PolarGoose/DirectoryOpus-ExifToolColumns-Plugin/README.md

 # DirectoryOpus-ExifToolColumns-Plugin
-DirectoryOpus plugin to add extra columns provided by ExifTool.
+A DirectoryOpus plugin to add extra columns provided by ExifTool.
 <img src="doc/screenshot.png" width="100%" />

 # How to use